x-deepin/network-testing-experiments/README.md

 check-network.sh [-s <server>] [-c <category> | -i <deviceid>] [-n <devicenum>] [-t <time>] [-h]
 Options:
     -s, --server, iperf3 server
-    -c, --category, could be wired or wireless (default: wireless) -i, --deviceid, only run test for the target device -n, --devicenum, the prefer network device number in local to test -t, --time, the seconds to run for iperf3 client (default: 3600) -h, --help, show this message
+    -c, --category, only run test for the target network device category, could be wired or wireless (default: <not specified>) -i, --deviceid, only run test for the target network device which own the same ID, the ID format looks like pci@8086:4237 or usb@148f:5370 -n, --devicenum, the prefer network device number in local to test, -1 means do not check the device number at all (default: -1) -t, --time, the seconds to run for iperf3 client (default: 3600) -h, --help, show this message
 ```